 - the structure to be demolished and its structural integrity

 - the method of demolition including its sequencing

 - what plant and equipment will be used and the skill and experience required by the people who will use it safely

 - local weather conditions.

 The ways of controlling risks are ranked from the highest level of protection and reliability to the lowest.
-This is known as the hierarchy of control.
-The WHS Regulations require you to work through this hierarchy when managing risk.
+You must work through this hierarchy when managing risk.

-The highest control measures involve eliminating the hazard and the associated risk altogether.
+The highest control measures involve eliminating hazards and the associated risks.

-If it is not possible to eliminate the risk altogether, then you must minimise the risk by using one of the following control measures, or a combination of control measures:
+If it is not possible to eliminate the risk, then you must minimise the risk by using one of the following control measures, or a combination of control measures:

-If any remaining risk remains then suitable personal protective equipment (PPE) should be provided to workers, such as hard hats, steel cap boots and high visibility vests.
+If there are any remaining risks then suitable personal protective equipment should be provided to workers, such as hard hats, steel cap boots and high visibility vests.

-Any control measures that are put in place should be regularly reviewed to make sure that they remain effective.
+Regularly review all control measures in place to make sure they remain effective.